 This has been very difficult at times.
 It has often led me to worry about whether people, particularly employers, really believe me when I tell them how serious my illness is, and whether they think I’m taking unnecessary sick days just to see how much I can get away with.
 I have also worried about it in social situations, such as when I’ve agreed to go somewhere or do something, and have then turned out to be ill on the day, and been unable to follow through with my commitment.
 Do people really believe I’m unwell, or do they think I’m simply unreliable?

 On the other hand, I consider myself quite lucky in many respects.
 The vast majority of days, particularly now, are good.
 I can work full time, volunteer and do most things I want to do.
 Because I look healthy, I have the luxury of choosing who I discuss my illness with, and how much I tell them.
-Obviously I’m pretty open and it’s not exactly secret, especially now I’m very active in renal/transplant related circles, both in person and online, but having the option to keep some details private has certainly come in handy at times.
+I’m pretty open, but having the option to keep some details private has certainly come in handy at times.

 Ultimately, circumstances like mine are a prime example of not judging people based on appearances.
 This sounds contrived but it’s absolutely true.
 I know because it’s my reality.